Part V

 Write freely without censoring.
 Trust the first images, words, or feelings that arise.

-Adaptation Note: If writing isn’t accessible, speak the answers aloud or sit quietly with the prompts and notice inner images or words.
+If writing is not accessible, speak the answers aloud or sit quietly with the prompts and notice inner images or words.
 Short is fine.

 5. Somatic Orienting: Reclaiming Context